 121 CONTEMPORARY THEOLOGY

+Professor Witmer

 Present-day trends in theology and its application to society are studied and evaluated.
 These trends are approached on the basis of the specific schools of theological thought, such as neo-orthodoxy, neo-liberalism, etc. The historical backgrounds are presented which set the stage for the present scene.
 Leading theologians are studied as well.
 The method of study includes lectures, examinations and reading reports based upon current theological journals.
 May be credited in either the department of Systematic Theology or the department of Historical Theology.

 Elective, fall semester, even-numbered years.
 2 hours.

-Offered 1970-71.
+Offered 1972-73.

 122 THEOLOGY OF CRISIS

+Professor Lightner

 The theological and philosophical positions of Barth, Brunner and Niebuhr are studied and compared to Reformed theology.
 The pertinent literature is examined and conclusions reached regarding the essential theological position of Crisis Theology.
 Method of study includes lectures, examinations and reports.
 Prerequisite: at least one year of seminary study.

 Elective, fall semester, odd-numbered years.
 2 hours.

 Offered 1971-72.

 123 THEOLOGY OF JOHN CALVIN

+Professor Witmer

 A study of the theology of John Calvin as revealed in his work.
-Institutes of the Christian Religion, 1960, American edition of the translation by Ford Lewis Battles, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, are used as source material.
+Institutes of the Christian Religion, 1960, American edition of the translation by Ford Lewis Battles, as well as the extensive collection of biblical commentaries by John Calvin, available in the Library, are used as source material.
 Of principal importance is the study of the influence of John Calvin upon Protestant theology.
 Method of study includes lectures, oral reports, class discussions and a paper on some aspect of the subject.
 May be credited in either the department of Systematic Theology or the department of Historical Theology.

 Elective, fall semester, odd-numbered years.
 2 hours.

 Offered 1971-72.

 124 AMILLENNIALISM

+Professor Ryrie

 A study of the amillennial system of interpretation in comparison to premillennialism with special consideration of posttribulationism and problems related to dispensationalism.
 The leading texts advocating amillennialism and posttribulationism are considered objectively and critically.
 Prerequisite: Theology 104.

+Elective, spring semester, even-numbered years.
+2 hours.

 125 PREMILLENNIALISM

+Professor Lightner

-A survey of the system of doctrine and Biblical interpretation involved in premillennialism.
+A survey of the system of doctrine and biblical interpretation involved in premillennialism.
 The key problems of premillennial interpretation of Scripture are analyzed, including the determining hermeneutical principles, interpretation of key passages of Scripture and the relation of premillennialism to aspects of doctrine.
 Amillennialism and other opposing systems are carefully considered.
 Prerequisite: Theology 104.

 Elective, fall semester, even-numbered years.
 2 hours.
-Offered 1970-71.

 126 ECUMENISM

+Professor Lightner

 A study of the history and theology of the ecumenical movement as found in official councils and writings of its leaders and opponents.

 Elective, spring semester, odd-numbered years 2 hours.

-Offered 1970-71.
+Offered 1972-73.

-127 ROMAN CATHOLIC THEOLOGY

-A study of the theology of the twentieth-century Roman Catholic Church, using a representative Roman Catholic Systematic Theology as a basis for consideration.
-Variations from the Biblical position are examined.
+127 ROMAN CATHOLIC THEOLOGY Professor Hook A study of the theology of the twentieth-century Roman Catholic Church, using a representative Roman Catholic Systematic Theology as a basis for consideration.
+Variations from the biblical position are examined.
 Method of study includes lectures, class discussions, directed personal reading and a paper on some aspects of the subject.
 Elective, spring semester, odd-numbered years.
 2 hours.
-Offered 1970-71.

-INDEPENDENT STUDY IN THEOLOGY

-Professors Walvoord, Ryrie, Hook, Lightner, or Witmer

-A general course planned for those who desire to study intensively some aspect of theology considered more generally in other courses.
+133 INDEPENDENT STUDY IN THEOLOGY Professors Walvoord, Ryrie, Hook, Lightner, or Witmer A general course planned for those who desire to study intensively some aspect of theology considered more generally in other courses.
 Students enrolled in this course are expected to develop some doctrine exhaustively.
 Plan of study includes intensive reading, conferences with professor and thesis work.
 Credit is allowed proportionate to amount of work but not to exceed four semester hours in any one subject of study.
-Enrollment is limited to advanced students in Systematic Theology subject to consent of Offered in any semester upon request. professor.
+Enrollment is limited to advanced students in Systematic Theology subject to consent of professor.
+Offered in any semester upon request.